ivancintron/ivancintron-webpage/exampleSite/content/_index.markdown

 # Ivan Cintron

-Welcome to my website.
-This is a minimalist, text-focused site inspired by the early web.
+Welcome to my corner of the web.
+This is my home on the internet where I share my projects and ideas.

-### About this site
-I built this using Hugo and GitHub Pages to keep things fast, private, and simple.
-No bloat, no tracking, just content.
+I'm keeping things simple, fast, and text-focused.

 [Read more about me](/about/)